JieunKwon/React_create_simpleBoard/README.md

 This board is the simple board that can be create new text, edit and delete the text saved.

-The board is stored all data into an array, so if reload the webpage, the data is not stored forever.
+The board is stored all data into an array, so if reloaded the webpage from new browser, the data is not stored forever.

 > 2. Create App